 Transmission of the disease is through contact with infected fecal material.
 (The giardia cyst resides in the fecal matter of infected dogs.)

-Dogs acquire the infection by drinking contaminated water from streams and other sources with infected animal feces.
-It is possible for a giardia cyst to survive for several months, when provided with a warm water-based environment.
+Dogs can get giardia infection by drinking contaminated water from streams and other sources with infected animal feces.
+It is possible for a giardia cyst to survive for several months in a warm water-based environment.

-When the giardia cyst gets inside the small intestine of a dog, it opens up and out comes the active form of the giardia parasite, which then attaches itself to the dog’s intestinal wall.
+When the giardia cyst gets inside the small intestine of a dog, it opens up and out comes the active form of the giardia parasite.
+The parasite then attaches itself to the dog’s intestinal wall.

 Reproduction of the parasite is by the process of cell division.
 Finally, after reproduction, the parasite encysts itself one more time.
 The cyst then emerges in the dog’s fecal matter.